 Eliminate temptation.
 Bears that visit your area are often drawn there.
 Neighbors need to work together to reduce an area's appeal to bears.
 Ask area businesses to keep dumpsters closed and bear-proofed (chained or locked shut with a metal lid).

 Check please!
 If your dog is barking, or cat is clawing at the door to get in, try to determine what has alarmed your pet.
-But do it cautiously, using outside lights to full advantage and from a safe position, such as a porch or an upstairs window.
+But do it cautiously, using outside lights to full advantage and from a safe position.
 All unrecognizable outside noises and disturbances should be checked, but don't do it on foot with a flashlight.
 Black bears blend in too well with nighttime surroundings providing the chance for a close encounter.

 Pennsylvanians also are reminded that if they see cubs alone, it does not necessarily mean they have been abandoned or orphaned.